DrBlackRat/VRC-Picture-Loader/README.md

   - You can have as many Lite Downloaders in a World as you want as they don't interfere with each other.
 - If you want to be able to enter a new URL while being in the World you can use the Picture Loader URL Input as it provides you an Input Field and is network synced.
   - You can always only pair one URL Input and one Lite Downloader, you can however have as many parings as you want to.
+- If you want to be able to save & load pictures in something like a home world, you can use the Picture Loader Persistence as it easily allows you to save & load URLs entered through an Picture Loader URL Input.
+  - You can only have one Picture Loader Persistence Prefab per scene, but you can add as many URL Inputs to be saved as you want to.

 You can mix an match them as much as you want though.
-So you could have a Manager taking care of 5 Downloaders, have 3 other Lite Downloaders and 4 Lite Downloaders with URL Input Fields.
+So you could have a Manager taking care of 5 Downloaders, have 3 other Lite Downloaders, 4 Lite Downloaders with URL Input Fields and 6 URL Input Fields with Persistence.

 ### Here is my VRChat World showcasing them:
 https://vrchat.com/home/world/wrld_65b1db37-cce6-48d8-b57e-58c3f31b2c93
-### Here is a video showcasing it:
+### Here is a video showcasing it: (this one is a bit outdated and doesn't showcase persistence)
 https://youtu.be/UT2UuZSvE_4?si=PazJlEoGPF_c3gKy

 ## Setup: